Overview

 The Freedom of Information Act (Scotland) 2002 places a similar requirement on Scottish public bodies.

-The culture shifts towards openness and transparency, though without compromising the protection of personal data under GDPR and information protected by other exemptions.
+The culture shifted towards openness and transparency, without compromising the protection of personal data under GDPR and information protected by other exemptions.

-In the 2 decades AXLR8 have been providing systems to help manage the process of managing IRs, we have notice many trends and sturdied teh reports where the law has been tested.
-First of all the volume of IRs has, on average trebbled since the FOI Acts were enacted.
+In the 2 decades AXLR8 have been providing systems to help manage the process of managing IRs, our clients have noticed many trends and studied the reports where the law has been tested.
+First of all the volume of IRs has, on average trebled since the FOI Acts were enacted.
 The second trend is for the applicants to ask more complex questions.
-There can be 5-20 or more sub questions involving sevreal departments in the business and all must be answered in 20 working days.
-Set against that, some more exemptions have been used to reduce workload and the systems have stepped up with audit trails, triggered emails to expedite the work and alerts when tasks are getting close to deadlines for information collection, collation and redaction activities, for example.
+There can be 5-20 or more sub questions involving several departments in the business and all must be answered in 20 working days.
+Set against that, some more exemptions have been used to reduce workload.
+Systems have stepped up with audit trails, triggered emails to expedite the work and alerts when tasks are getting close to deadlines.
+For example alerts can be automated to expedite information collection, collation and redaction activities.

-However, it is important that public sector bodies do not just perceive FOI law as a bureaucratic hassle, but as a benefit for them as well as for citizens.
-Hardly a month goes by where we have not heard on the news how it has helped to improve public trust in government bodies, by creating a more open atmosphere, and this in turn should benefit public sector employees if it improves how they are perceived.
-It should also contribute to breaking down communication barriers within the public sector, helping agencies to learn from each other to improve their own performance.
+Public sector bodies perceive FOI law as a benefit for them as well as for citizens.
+Hardly a month goes by where we have not heard on the news how it has helped to improve public trust in government bodies.
+It creates a more open atmosphere.
+This in turn should benefit public sector employees if it improves the image of their work.
+It also contributes to breaking down communication barriers within the public sector, helping agencies to learn from each other to improve their own performance.